neledov/salesforce-case-download-organizer/README.md

 ## Key Features

-- **Real-Time Integration:** Communicates active Salesforce case information directly from your browser.
+- **Real-Time Integration:** Sends active Salesforce case information directly from your browser.
 - **Automatic File Monitoring:** Continuously watches your Downloads folder and organizes new files instantly.
 - **Customizable Rules:** Define how files are categorized based on file types and keywords.
 - **Cross-Platform Executables:** Available for both Windows and macOS, eliminating the need for a Python environment.